-The TEDxPretoria speaker and performer nominations and applications are open!
+The TEDxPretoria speaker and performer nominations/applications are now closed!

 Here is a helpful article to get started.

 Contact the team if you have any questions.

 TEDx was created in the spirit of TED's mission: Ideas worth spreading.
 The programme is designed to give communities, organisations and individuals the opportunity to stimulate dialogue through TED-like experiences at the local level.
 At a TEDx event, TED Talks videos and live speakers combine to spark deep discussion and connection in a small group.

 These community events are branded TEDx, where x=independently organised TED event.
 TED provides general guidance for the TEDx programme, but individual TEDx events are self-organised, and, like TED, run on a nonprofit basis.*